 Formulating the ideas

-One idea is to enjoy your night life with the realisation that it doesn’t actually matter what time you arrive at work.
+One idea is to enjoy your nightlife with the realisation that it doesn’t actually matter what time you arrive at work.
 But why stop there?
 Most companies have this strange policy of not drinking in the workplace, bypass the system and drink even there.
 Bring extra beer – or allow yourself to be sophisticated by creating a wine tasting environment for the coworkers.

 If you do not have a nagging wife at home, this is your chance to ask that coworker out!
 The time has risen!
-Forget that she’s said no half a dozen times – who needs an actual date?
+Forget that she said no half a dozen times – who needs an actual date?
 Create the right atmosphere at the workplace itself.
 You’ve got this!

 Wars can begin too.
-Flicking paperclips and rubber bands at people as they pass – set-up teams, make bets – who knows perhaps you’ll even make a pound or eight.
+Flicking paperclips and rubber bands at people as they pass – setup teams, make bets – who knows perhaps you’ll even make a pound or eight.

 As things begin to die down, the wife would likely agree that searching for a job during work hours is practical.
 Check out our other page which has a concise list of the best websites for finding your dream job.
 However, if you can’t stand the thought of jumping into a new job straight away, scamming the payroll system works quite nicely too.
 Past workers have cleverly found loopholes that result in absences to work yet remain on the monthly payroll.
 Do note that if you take this route, then it’s possible that you may land in jail.
 But hey, in jail you won’t have to work either.
-You will even have hand-delivered food and be told what you can and cannot do.
+You will even have delivered food and be told what you can and cannot do.
 What a win!

 If you are tickled at the thought of going to jail, good news, you can expedite the process by shoving your boss out the window.

-Note: According to medical professionals only about 50% of all people who fall from 4 story buildings die.
+Note: According to medical professionals only 50% of people who fall from 4 story buildings die.
 Thus, if you are going for fatality, lure your boss to a higher floor.
 If, however, the thought of having an impression of your boss’ face on the back of your eyelids every night before you fall asleep frightens you, consider shoving him down the stairs.
 (Bonus!
 The nagging wife will be forced to leave you alone for a fair amount of time after a stunt like that!)

 The smart direction